wseo88/rubber-duckie-ai/README.md

-# LLM Chatbot with Redis Memory
+# Rubber Duckie 🦆

 A FastAPI-based chatbot that uses OpenAI's GPT models with Redis for conversation memory storage.
+Like a rubber duck for debugging, this chatbot remembers your conversations and helps you think through problems.
 The project includes both a REST API backend and a Streamlit frontend for easy interaction.

 ## Features

+- 🦆 **Rubber Duck Debugging**: Your AI companion for thinking through problems
 - 🤖 **OpenAI Integration**: Uses GPT-4o-mini for intelligent responses
 - 💾 **Redis Memory**: Stores conversation history in Redis with in-memory fallback
 - 🚀 **FastAPI Backend**: High-performance REST API